High level overview

 A high level summary of the new senior managers and certification regime (SMCR) and how the FCA propose to extend it to all FCA solo-regulated firms.

-On 13 December 2017, the FCA published two further consultation papers relating to FCA solo-regulated firms: (i) CP 17/40 which focuses on transitioning to the SMCR and how firms and their senior staff will move over to the new regime, and (ii) CP 17/42 on the duty of responsibility.
-These consultations closed on 21 February 2018.
+On 13 December 2017, the FCA published two other consultation papers relating to FCA solo-regulated firms: (i) CP 17/40 on transitioning to the SMCR and how firms and their senior staff will move over to the new regime, and (ii) CP 17/42 on the duty of responsibility.

-Timing: The final rules are expected in Summer 2018 and are envisaged to apply to FCA solo-regulated firms from mid-to-late 2019.
+Timing: the final rules will apply to FCA solo-regulated firms from 09 December 2019.

 Application: the extension of SMCR will apply to all FCA solo-regulated firms and replace the current FCA Approved Persons Regime for them.